Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/k8s-ui-discovery.md

 The `HealthPathLabel` option (by default HealthChecksPath) provides a method for services to override the default health path configured.

 The `HealthPortLabel` option (by default HealthChecksPort) provides a method for services to specify which port to use for health checks.
 By default the first port defined on the service will be used.
 The label can refer to either the name of the port or the port number.

+The `HealthSchemeLabel` option (by default HealthChecksScheme) provides a method for services to specify which URI scheme to use for health checks.
+By default the HTTP will be used as the URI scheme.

 ## How it works